 - If you are ever in the position where you lose your sea pass, do contact the Guests Relations Desk immediately

-For more information we have these cruising videos on our You Tube Channel
+We also have lots more cruising information on our You Tube Channel Royal Caribbean Playlist.

 You can also follow our travels on social media here –